otimizalex/BoraZerah/sprints/README.md

   - Adding game status functions and playing time functions to game screen
   - Adding session feature to the game details screen
   - Updating status to a new cell updating playing time to show hours and minutes
-  - updating screen title with a game status
+  - Updating screen title with a game status
   - Adding rating system to game details' screen
   - Adding action to decrease and increase time and design improvements
   - Adding last session information to game detail screen adding corner radius to other views on game detail screen adding launch and purchase dates to game detail screen